 How to Prepare for Due Diligence — and Protect the Value of Your Deal

-1. Clean Up Financials
+1. Clean Up Financials and Understand What Buyers Are Actually Looking For

-Buyers will perform an in-depth review of your financials, and any inconsistencies or gaps can quickly erode trust.
-Start by ensuring that financial statements are complete, accurate, and consistently prepared over time.
+Start by ensuring financial statements are complete, accurate, and consistently prepared over time.
 All statements should reconcile to tax returns, with clear explanations for any material variances or one-time adjustments.
+If your financials haven’t been reviewed externally in recent years, talk to your CPA about a formal review or audit before going to market.

 2. Organize Corporate and Legal Documents